 Sea birds, penguins and seals all thrive in this protected area

-Cooper Bay is a small inlet containing Cooper Island off the southeast end of South Georgia island.
+Cooper Bay is a small inlet containing Cooper Island at the very southeast end of South Georgia island.
 It was first mapped and named by Captain Cook’s 1775 expedition.
 From this small bay, you will get a commanding view of Cooper Island itself whose 1,300ft summit is always above the snowline, giving some stunning polar vistas even in the height of Antarctic summer.

 Interesting facts about Cooper Bay

-About 20,000 Macaroni penguins live on Cooper Island, fishing in the waters of Cooper Bay.
+Cooper Bat is a great place to see the a range of penguins. if you are lucky you might see King Penguins, Gentoo Penguins, Chinstrap Penguins and Macaroni Penguins on the same beach About 20,000 Macaroni penguins live on Cooper Island, fishing in the waters of Cooper Bay.
 The black-browed albatross colony here is an important site, as numbers of this large bird have fallen by over 60% in the last 60 years.

 Highlights Close to Cooper Bay

 Elsehul Bay at the northwest extremity of South Georgia Island is known for two things - its remarkable numbers of seals, and its remarkable number of names!